Kinesiology and Exercise Sciences

 The KES program provides students with a diverse range of high quality instruction and opportunities within the areas of health, physical education, recreation, and the exercise sciences.
 Furthermore, activity courses provides individuals with exposure to a variety of physical activities and opportunities to enhance their overall well being.
 Lecture type courses provide introductory and advanced preparation for the fields of education, management and/or coaching, health promotion, and the exercise sciences with include sport psychology, athletic training, physical therapy and exercise physiology.

-See degree requirements for a detailed listing of the Kinesiology and Exercise Sciences B.A. requirements.
+See undergraduate education in the UH Hilo Catalog for a detailed listing of the Kinesiology and Exercise Sciences B.A. requirements.

 WITS (World Instructor Training Schools) Certified Fitness Trainer program is designed for fitness & health enthusiasts looking to immediately expand their career and job prospects by obtaining a certification to train individuals towards a healthier lifestyle & reaching fitness goals.
 This NCCA certification program emphasizes core knowledge, practical hands-on training, & a 30-hour internship program to create a very competent fitness professional.